-We operate an open-door policy, so people can visit the Hospice, meet our residents (if they are up to visitors), and meet us and our family and have a cup of tea.
-Please call in advance to ensure we are home, and to get directions.
+We operate an open-door policy, so people can visit the Hospice, meet our residents, and meet us and our family and have a cup of tea.
+Please call in advance to ensure we are home.